top of page

 Ma'Asker / Hinaidi Old Burial Photos

-My thanks to Bill Palmer of the 55 Squadron RAF Association for giving me permission to use the 1930 photograph (reproduced immediately below this text) which he found in the 55 Squadron Association's photographic archive.
+My thanks to Bill Palmer of the 55 Squadron RAF Association for giving me permission to use the 1935 photograph which he found in the 55 Squadron Association's photographic archive.
 It should be noted that 55 Squadron suffered more than any other RAF squadron in the deaths at Hinaidi, with a total of 25 burials.
 For more information on 55 (Bomber) Squadron, take a look at its excellent website.

-Ma'Asker Al Raschid RAF Cemetery (formerly Hinaidi RAF Peace Cemetery) c1930
+Ma'Asker Al Raschid RAF Cemetery (formerly Hinaidi RAF Peace Cemetery) c1935

 Photograph of the headstones in Plot 3 of Ma'Asker Al Raschid RAF Cemetery (formerly Hinaidi RAF Peace Cemetery)